 Along the shores of the Murray River is a 30km long cluster of agricultural and fishing communities, gorgeous white and red sand beaches and two Heritage Roads.
 Watch as fresh lobster catches come ashore at Beach Point, Murray Harbour and Machon Point.
-In this drive you'll also find the first Canadain lighthouse to receive the distress signal from the Titanic, a great nine-hole golf course, seal watching tours, and the galleries and studios of many talented artists and craftspeople.
+In this drive you'll also find the first Canadain lighthouse to receive the distress signal from the Titanic and the galleries and studios of many talented artists and craftspeople.

 Eastern Harbours Discovery Drive (Cape Bear to Murray Harbour North)